 The OECD, under Action 7 of its BEPS Action Plan, has recommended a widening of the scope of the PE definition in Article 5 of the OECD Model Tax Convention.
 It is intended that the amended definition will be incorporated into bilateral double taxation conventions via a multilateral instrument (MLI).
 The United Kingdom is only adopting limited elements of the PE articles in the MLI.

-From April 2020, it is proposed that income that non-resident companies receive from UK property, and gains that arise on the disposal of UK property, will be chargeable to corporation tax.
+From April 2019, gains that arise to non-UK companies on the direct disposal and certain indirect disposals of UK property are chargeable to UK corporation tax.
+From April 2020, it is proposed that income that non-resident companies receive from UK property will be chargeable to corporation tax.

 Special rules exist to explain how the PE's profits should be evaluated for UK tax purposes (see the Branch income section for more information).